xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 With each upstream release, while on the `originals` branch, fuly remove the content and extract the newly released archive.

-In case the archive contains binary files, or other large files considerd not essential for the xPack distribution, add them to `.gitignore`.
+In case the archive contains binary files, or other large files considered not essential for the xPack distribution, add them to `.gitignore`.

 ## The `xpack` branch and three-way merging